 As you may know, colon cancer affects the large intestine (the colon), which makes up the lower part of your digestive system.
 Rectal cancer affects the last section of your colon.
 These cancers are often referred to together as colorectal cancer.
 Often this cancer begins as small polyps on your colon.

-If you want to decrease your risk of colorectal cancer, there are some guidelines you can follow.
-But keep in mind that nothing is fool-proof.
+If you want to decrease your risk of colorectal cancer, there are some guidelines you can follow:

 - Blood in your stool, or rectal bleeding